stylehouse/zap/README.md

 I used it to make a dev environment for [letz](https://github.com/stylehouse/letz), instead of a village of terminals to constantly rebuild.

 - can fixup common errors with the commands
-- has curses interface which becomes `less -R` (supports ansii colours and hyperlinks) when looking at commands (not a fully-fledged terminal)
+- has curses interface which becomes `less -R` (supports ansii colours and hyperlinks) when looking at commands (not a proper terminal)

 ## installation

 * copy somewhere
-* adjust the commands specified in `zap.py`
+* adjust the commands specified in `zap.py` for yourself
   * various podman-build are implied

-should be secure, only uses core python.

 ## long description